 The Lighthouse Board continued its pleas for a lighthouse at Sand Hills through 1907, and then in 1908, it discontinued Eagle River Lighthouse.
 Keeper Bennetts was transferred to Manitou Island Lighthouse, where both he and his brother had earlier served as assistants.
 After five years in charge of Manitou Island Lighthouse, Thomas Bennetts moved back to the mainland and looked after Eagle Harbor Lighthouse for fourteen years.

 Eagle River Lighthouse was sold at auction on August 2, 1908 to John Vertin of Calumet, who submitted the winning bid of $925.
 Jim Vivian III acquired the lighthouse in 2000 from his father and grandfather, who had purchased it from the Vertin family around 1996.
-Virginia and Edward Cole purchased Eagle River Lighthouse in 2014 from Jim Vivian, and after a thorough restoration, offered it as a vacation rental.
+Edward Cole purchased Eagle River Lighthouse in 2014 from Jim Vivian, and after a thorough restoration, offered it as a vacation rental.

 While a lighthouse was eventually built at Sand Hills, it didn’t happen until 1919, years after the Lighthouse Board was disbanded.
 Interestingly, William R. Bennetts, the first keeper of Sand Hills Lighthouse, was the younger brother of Thomas J. Bennetts, the last keeper of Eagle River Lighthouse.